2025-2026 Academic Catalog

 An introduction to the historical methods, professional standards, and the evolution of historical interpretations.
 Students will learn the fundamentals of historical research and writing and employ those skills while completing a research project.
 Historical content for the research component will vary based on the fields of the professor.
 Offered yearly.
 C21:CC.

-Prerequisite(s): ENGL 185
+Prerequisite(s): ENGL 185 and one 200-level HIST course

 Curriculum: CC